aplteam/Tatin/docs/PackageConfiguration.md

 [^version]: A version is built from the major number, the minor number and the version number, and possibly a build number (which is not recorded in the package configuration file).

   Examples for valid version numbers are `1.2.3` and `18.0.0.30165`

+### Access after loading a package

+Whether you load a package with `LoadPackage` or `LoadDependencies`, the contents of the configuration file is available as readable JSON under the name `∆CONFIG` together with `∆URI` and `∆HOME`.

+Note that `∆HOME` will be empty in case two conditions are met:

+* The package was brought intot the workspace with `LoadPackage` (as opposed to `LoadDependencies`)
+* The package does not have any assets

+All of them are niladic functions because that's how we emulate constants in APL.